-The Aquarium has just completed a spectacular renovation of the Giant Ocean Tank, and it is home to a stunning new Caribbean coral reef teeming with more animals than ever before.
-In the process, we have revitalized the entire building around it.
+In 2013, the Aquarium completed a spectacular renovation of the Giant Ocean Tank, and it is home to a stunning new Caribbean coral reef teeming with more animals than ever before.
+In the process, we revitalized the entire building around it.

 Giant Ocean Tank

 Even before this transformation, the Giant Ocean Tank was considered to be one of the most complex and sophisticated aquatic exhibits in the world.
 It has been improved from top to bottom.
 Changes include: